phoophoo187/Privacy_SDN_Edge_IoT/Testing on Mininet-wifi/README.md

 - There are 6 edge nodes and 1 super edge node in the network.
 - The distance between an edge nodes and its neighbor is <b style='color:red'> XX </b> meters.
 - The radio range of each node is  <b style='color:red'> XX </b> meters.
-- All edge nodes and super node have 2 wireless interfaces, i.e., `wlan0` and `wlan1`, which support the ad hoc mode of IEEE 802.11.
 - The transmission power is <b style='color:red'> XX </b> dBm.
 - The radio frequency is 2.412 GHz.
+- All edge nodes and super node have 2 wireless interfaces, i.e., `wlan0` and `wlan1`, which support the ad hoc mode of IEEE 802.11.
+- `wlan0` is used for the control plane, and `wlan1` is used for the data plane.
 - MAC addresses and IP address of the wireless interfaces of all nodes are as follows.

 | Node (interface)| MAC address| IP address |